No. 39: Jim Hill

 Sam Cunningham, USC football tailback (1970 to 1972):

 Wearing No. 39 at Santa Barbara High, Cunningham was equally as effective as a fullback or a linebacker.
-At USC, John Papadakis had the same talents to offer.
-Cunningham was made a fullback; Papadakis was made a linebacker.
-When Papadakis trackled Cunningham in USC practices, it was a collision of respect and resilience.
+At USC, teammate John Papadakis had the same talents to offer.
+So when Cunningham was made a fullback, Papadakis moved to defense.
+And when Papadakis tackled Cunningham in USC practices, it was a collision of respect and resilience.

 “He learned to use his size and length to be graceful,” said Papadakis.
 “The No. 39 worked for him.
 It was a long number.
 I think Sam represented Santa Barbara as an idealic California coastal town, huddled along the mountains and beautiful shoreline.
 Santa Barbara has its own physical integrity that doesn’t exist in Monterrey or Carmel.”

-Cunningham’s stats show he ran for 1,541 yards, averaging 4.7 yards per carry, and scored 19 touchdowns in his three seasons.
-But as impactful his first game was, so was his last at USC.
-In the Trojans’ 1973 Rose Bowl 42-17 win over Ohio State before a record 106,000, Cunningham scored four second-half touchdowns totaling five yards — all by launching himself over the line of scrimmage and into the end zone, punctuating his nickname of “Bam” — to complete USC’s 12-0 national championship season.
+It says Cunningham ran for 1,541 yards, averaging 4.7 yards per carry, and scored 19 touchdowns in his three seasons, but mostly, he launched himself for those stats.
+In the Trojans’ 42-17 win in the 1973 Rose Bowl over Ohio State before a record 106,000, Cunningham scored four second-half touchdowns that totaled five yards — all by leaping over the line of scrimmage and into the end zone, securing USC’s 12-0 finish and a national title.
+It’s how he got the nickname “Sam Bam.”
 The Rose Bowl put him into its Hall of Fame in 1992.
 USC put him into its Hall of Fame in 2001.
 College football put him into its Hall of Fame in 2010.

 As documentations and Hollywood screenwriters alike have tried to recapture the 1970 USC-Alabama game in retelling its story, Cunningham told me in 2013 that the interviews never got tiring for him.